Hellas Syros F.C.

-The Athletic Progressive Club Ellas Syrou is a Greek football club based in Ermoupolis.
-It was founded in 1929 but was officially recognized as a club by the HFF in 1946 under the name "Progressive Association of Fans Ellas".
+The Athletic Progressive Club Hellas Syros is a Greek football club based in Ermoupolis, Syros.
+It was founded in 1929 but was officially recognized as a club by the HFF in 1946 under the name "Progressive Association of Fans Hellas".
 Its official colors are blue and white, and its emblem is the Flag of Greece.
-It uses the Municipal Stadium of Ermoupolis as its home ground, which features turf and a built grandstand with a capacity of 2,500 seats.
+It uses the Municipal Stadium of Ermoupolis as its home ground, which features artificial turf and a built grandstand with a capacity of 2,500 seats.

 It currently operates a men's football department, while in the past it had sections for women's football, track and field, volleyball, and basketball.
 In the past, the men's football team has competed for three seasons in the Fourth National Division and two in the Gamma Ethniki.
-It currently competes in the second tier Super League 2 under the name "Athletic Progressive Club Ellas Syrou Football Public Limited Company" and the trade title "Ellas Syrou P.A.E.".
+It currently competes in the second tier Super League Greece 2 under the name "Athletic Progressive Club Hellas Syros Football Public Limited Company" and the trade title "Hellas Syros P.A.E.".